bhupesh0339/Backup-and-Restore-Disaster-Recovery-Implementation-on-Hybrid-Cloud/README.md

 ## Getting Started

-### Setting up Production Infrastructure on AWS
+### Setting up main Infrastructure on AWS

 ![](.prod.gif)

-1. Navigate to the `Production-Infrastructure` directory.
+1. Navigate to the `main_infrastructure` directory in infrastructure_development branch
 2. Rename `terraform.tfvars.sample` to `terraform.tfvars`.
 3. Add all necessary credentials in `terraform.tfvars`.